Skip to content ↓

 School Prefects

-The Prefect System is highly respected by our students and they wear their special pins with pride.
+The Prefect System is highly respected by our students and they wear their green ties with pride.
 They are easily identified by the school as they are distinguished by their green ties.
 Our Prefects are positive role models and help to promote the ethos of the school by supporting both staff and students in everyday tasks, events and initiatives.
 Our students are eligible to apply for these positions at the end of year 10, if they meet the criteria relating to attendance, punctuality and behaviour, and have the qualities needed to be successful in the role.

 Student leadership opportunities

 We understand the importance of student leadership at Cardinal Newman Catholic School.
 It helps to develop students' resilience, leadership, confidence and many more skills.
-Students have the opportunity to be involved in the following leadership opportunities
+Students have the opportunity to be involved in the following leadership opportunities.

-Student leadership opportunities at Cardinal Newman School
+Futher student leadership opportunities at Cardinal Newman School

 Description of opportunity